mgeduld/carolyngeduld/publications.md

 title:  Publications
 ---

-[Order](https://read.amazon.com/kp/embed?asin=B08B1LV1RX&preview=newtab&linkCode=kpe&ref_=cm_sw_r_kb_dp_nTSsFbS4V1DB1) my first novel, *Take Me Out The Back*.
+[Order](https://read.amazon.com/kp/embed?asin=B08B1LV1RX&preview=newtab&linkCode=kpe&ref_=cm_sw_r_kb_dp_nTSsFbS4V1DB1) *Take Me Out The Back*.

+A mass shooting in a nursing home rocks a southern Indiana town.
+The ripple effects afflict emergency workers, the nursing home staff, town officials, and the friends and families of the victims—both immediately and for weeks and months thereafter.
+Chillingly, those murdered often appear as ghosts, plaguing their family members with dangerous and surprising urges.
+Will a copycat shooter emerge from among them to kill again?

+[Pre-order](https://www.amazon.com/Who-Shall-Live-Jewish-Fantasy/dp/1684337801/ref=sr_1_7?dchild=1&keywords=carolyn+geduld&qid=1625586607&sr=8-7) my second novel, *Who Shall Live: A Jewish Fantasy*.

+Four-year-old Eva is abducted by her grandmother from a Jewish Community in Indiana and raised in the forest.
+As an adult, she becomes "First Woman," leader of the Woodland Cooperative, a haven for those escaping the pandemic-including the handsome schemer, Larry.
+Eva betrays her community when the Cooperative is overwhelmed by invading townspeople.
+She flees to a secluded part of the forest with the magical book, "Roots of the Woods," after stealing a toddler boy to be a companion for her baby girl, Azura.

+Meanwhile, Azura's father, Isaac, dabbles in mystical Jewish practices.
+When Azura is in her early teens, she finds him.
+In an impulsive act that will have far-reaching consequences, she kidnaps her father's newborn son.
+Under pressure from Covid-30, she must earn her father's forgiveness and discover how to atone for three generations of missing and abducted children.
-## Work in Progress
+## Forthcoming

-My second novel is *Who Shall Live.* Why has a four-year-old girl and her grandmother disappeared from a Jewish community in a small Indiana university town in 2004?
-Are they hidden in the nearby mystical forest?
-Will they offer a woodland refuge to townspeople fleeing the virus in 2020?
-And what is the crime that marks the two women and so many members of the community between the years 2004 and 2035?.
+- Newtown Library. *The Tourist,* Issue 17.
+Fall/Winter 2020.
+Pp. 43-58

 ## Stories

 - Not Your Mothers Breastmilk.
 Online.
 (Defunct.) *The Pink Envelop,* April 26, 2019

 - Pennsylvania Literary Review.
-Volume XI, Issue 1. *The Timid Mayor.* Spring, 2019.
+Volume XI, Issue 1. *The Timid Mayor,* Spring, 2019.
 P. 230-236

 - Otherwise Engaged:  A Literature and Arts Journal, Volume 3.
 Summer 2019: *Mother’s Instinct,* May 22, 2019.
 P. 11-18